basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 - **`uv export`** for generating pinned requirements files from `uv.lock`

 With traditional pip, auto-installing at runtime would take 30-60 seconds and feel terrible.
-With uv, it typically takes a few seconds.
+With uv, it typically takes a second.
 That's the difference between "annoying" and "barely noticeable."

 ## 11. Tradeoffs